|MP 8.01.58||Cranial Electrotherapy Stimulation and Auricular Electrostimulation|

 In another European study from 2008, Bernateck et al reported the use of the P-Stim device in a RCT of 44 patients with rheumatoid arthritis.(15) The control group received autogenic training, a psychological intervention in which participants learn to relax their limbs, breathing, and heart.
 Electro-acupuncture (continuous stimulation for 48 hours at home) and lessons in autogenic training were performed once weekly for 6 weeks.
 In addition, the control patients were encouraged to use an audiotape to practice autogenic training every day.
 The needles and devices were removed after 48 hours.
 Seven patients withdrew from the study before beginning the intervention; the 37 remaining patients completed the study through 3 months of follow-up.
 The primary outcome measures were the mean weekly pain intensity and the disease activity score.
 At the end of treatment and at 3-month follow-up, a statistically significant improvement was observed in all outcome measures for both groups.
 There was greater improvement in the electro-acupuncture group than the control group (eg, VAS pain 2.79 vs 3.95) during the treatment period.
 This difference did not persist at the 3-month follow-up.
 The clinical significance of a 1-point difference in VAS from this small trial is unclear.

-Section Summary: Studies evaluating the effect of this technology on acute pain are not consistent, and the small amount of evidence on chronic pain has methodologic limitations.
+Studies evaluating the effect of this technology on acute pain are not consistent, and the small amount of evidence on chronic pain has methodologic limitations.
 For example, a comparison of auricular electrostimulation with manual acupuncture for chronic low back pain did not include a sham-control group.
 In another study, auricular electrostimulation was compared with autogenic training and resulted in a small improvement in VAS pain scores of unclear clinical significance.
-The evidence available at this time is insufficient to determine the effect of auricular electrostimulation on health outcomes, including acute and chronic pain.
+The positive effect of electrostimulation that was reported for weight loss requires confirmation in a larger sample of patients.
+The evidence available at this time is insufficient to determine the effect of auricular electrostimulation on health outcomes, including acute and chronic pain and weight loss.

 Clinical Input Received From Physician Specialty Societies and Academic Medical Centers